Rising Water$3.49 – $14.00 incl tax

-To get there, however, they had to do some work.
-In this elective, an integrated skills through theater class, students took on the ultimate group project.
+To being the group together, however, they had to do some work.
+In this elective, an integrated skills through theater class, students took on the ultimate group project, a play.
 In this post, we will share Alice’s story in producing a full-on play with English learners.

 I felt incredibly lucky to be given the opportunity to teach a course titled English through Theater because it meant that students knew they were going to experience drama—pun intended!
 The course was open to students in levels 3 – 5 (intermediate and above), and it quickly filled up despite the fact that it was scheduled for Fridays from 9 a.m. to 1 p.m!
 The 20 students enrolled were from various countries including Vietnam, El Salvador, Haiti, Japan, Congo, Kazakhstan, Pakistan, Mexico, India, and Thailand.